pfansi/Code-Refactor-HW/README.md

 * added a footer element to the bottom page

+* added alt attribute to all the images and icons to describe the images in case they do not show up on screen.

 ## Screenshots

 [Box 2 is positioned in the center of Square 1, while in Square 2, Box 2 is positioned outside the square.](./assets/image-1.png)